copsTvFan/cops-episode-guide/guide.md

 **Las Vegas, NV 8**

-- (5:45 PM Suspicious Activity) Metropolitan PD Northeast Area Command -- Officers Thomas Fletcher says every car that metro has, B/W, have a computer terminal MCTs, they are a tremendous help.
+- (Las Vegas, NV -- 5:45 PM Suspicious Activity) Metropolitan PD Northeast Area Command -- Officer Thomas Fletcher says every car that metro has, B/W, have a computer terminal MCTs, they are a tremendous help.
 By running a plate at random they can determine if the car is stolen from anywhere in the US, if the person has warrants or if the plate is expired.
 Officer Andrew Legrow.
-- (7:30 PM Disturbance Call) / (7:46 PM Disturbance Call) [in later episodes]
+  The first 2 segments feature one call, that of a father (Larry) pimping out his underage daughter (Danielle) to feed his drug habit.
+They are caught in the act at a hotel.
-  Officer Joseph Lombardo (Joe Lombardo) and the Polite Vampire lady.
+- (Las Vegas, NV -- 7:30 PM Disturbance Call) Officer Joseph Lombardo (Joe Lombardo) and the Polite Vampire lady.
+This segment was recycled and shortened years later in `CP-1435`, but with a "(7:46 PM Disturbance Call)" description.

 ## BOC-001